Time-app-with-Spring-Cloud/time-service/README.md

-# time-service
+# Time service
-Microservice that returns the current time
+Simple microservice that returns the current time.